 - a threatening, humiliating or abusive act against a person not involving violence or a threat of violence e.g. publishing a person’s information on a website.

-The Court will also be permitted to make a protection order in favour of the victim where there is a charge of stalking, regardless of whether the person is convicted or whether the prosecution ends in another way.
+The Court is also permitted to make a protection order in favour of the victim where there is a charge of stalking, regardless of whether the person is convicted or whether the prosecution ends in another way.

-The Bill also increases the maximum penalty for the offence of contravening a protection order to 3 years imprisonment.
-It will also be an aggravating factor to the offence, with a maximum penalty of 5 years imprisonment for the offence of contravening a protection order if the person has been convicted of a domestic violence offence in the 5 years before contravention of the order.
+The amendments have increased the maximum penalty for the offence of contravening a protection order to 3 years imprisonment.
+It is also an aggravating factor to the offence, with a maximum penalty of 5 years imprisonment for the offence of contravening a protection order if the person has been convicted of a domestic violence offence in the 5 years before contravention of the order.

 Definition of Domestic Violence broadened

-The Act amends the definition of domestic violence to specifically define coercive and controlling behaviours.
-The new definition of domestic, emotional, psychological or economic abuse will include a reference to a pattern of behaviour over time, including individual acts which considered cumulatively, are abusive, threatening, coercive, or cause fear and must be considered in the context of the relationship as a whole.
+The Act has amended the definition of domestic violence in the Criminal Code and the Domestic & Family Violence Protection Act, to specifically define coercive and controlling behaviours.
+The new definition of domestic, emotional, psychological or economic abuse includes a reference to a pattern of behaviour over time, including individual acts which considered cumulatively, are abusive, threatening, coercive, or cause fear and must be considered in the context of the relationship as a whole.

 Cross Applications for Protection Orders